satsuya0114/react-webpack-start-kit/README.md

 ```
 -> run at localhost by webpack-dev-middleware and express

-recomment to run with server-render web
+recommend to run with server-render web